CyVerse-learning-materials/foss/docs/07_reproducibility_ii.md

 ???
 Failure "Never used a terminal before?"

-    That is  :100:  OK!
-(This person never used a terminal until after their terminal degree, and now they actually PREFER to work in it for writing code)

-    Don't be afraid or ashamed, but be ready to learn some new skills -- we promise it will be worth your while and even FUN!

     Before venturing much further, you should review the [Software Carpentry](https://software-carpentry.org/lessons/){target=_blank} lessons on "The Unix Shell" and "Version Control with Git" -- these are great introductory lessons related to the skills we're teaching here.

     You've given up on ever using a terminal?
 No problem, Docker can be used from graphic interfaces, like [Docker Desktop](https://www.docker.com/products/docker-desktop/){target=_blank}, or platforms like [Portainer](https://www.portainer.io/){target=_blank}.
 We suggest you read through their documentation on how to use Docker.

-### Fundamental Docker Commands :octicons-terminal-16:
+## Fundamental Docker Commands :octicons-terminal-16:

 Docker commands in the terminal use the prefix `docker`.

 !!!
-Note
-        For every command listed, the correct execution of the commands through the command line is by using `docker` in front of the command: for example `docker help` or `docker search`.
-Thus, every :material-docker: = `docker`.
+Note "For every command listed, the correct execution of the commands through the command line is by using `docker` in front of the command: for example `docker help` or `docker search`.
+Thus, every :material-docker: = `docker`."

-#### :material-docker: help
+### :material-docker: help

 Like many other command line applications the most helpful flag is the `help` command which can be used with the Management Commands: